Deanne Adams - Story Coach & Mentor

 In 1999, I graduated from The University of Nottingham with an Upper Second Class Degree in English Literature and Language.
 What I really wanted was to work in a field in which I could make a difference to how others valued both literature and language.
 After leaving teaching, I sought a new challenge and a new avenue by which to pursue my love of helping others with their words.

 I support writers of fictional and personal stories to tell irresistible stories, as if they were simply born to write.
-My Storytellers’ Academy Course offers developing writers support and learning to master the craft of writing great fiction.
+My online community, Storytellers Elite offers developing writers support and learning to master the craft of writing great fiction.

 Worried about what others will think about your writing?